ShalaQweghen/py_scrabble_gui/README.md

-# PyScrabble With GUI
+# PyScrabbleGUI

-Complete with optional challenge mode, time limit, point limit, multiplayer on a single computer and multiplayer over LAN.
+A complete scrabble game written in Python3 with optional challenge mode, time limit, point limit, multiplayer on a single computer and multiplayer over LAN.
 You can choose different options from the game interface.

 You can also play against computer.

 If you don't know how to play Scrabble, click [here](https://scrabble.hasbro.com/en-us/rules) for rules

 Clone the game and enjoy it.
 If you have any feedbacks, I will very much appreciate.

+## How to Play

 ### Start a game